 Our patients are treated like VIPs at every step – from your first contact through follow-up.
 We deal with the complexities of insurance on your behalf.
 We go the extra mile to minimize your out-of-pocket costs, helping you find financial assistance, rebates, and other cost-savings when available.
 You’ll enjoy hassle-free appointment scheduling.
 During your care, you’ll relax in your private suite with an oversized leather recliner, warm blankets, a range of entertainment option, and complementary snacks and beverages.
-Compared to hospital-based infusion, patients receive more personalized, comfortable and convenient care in a lower cost setting.
-According to industry studies, average costs at stand-alone infusion centers are half those for the same treatment provided at a hospital.
+Compared to hospital-based infusion, patients receive more personalized, comfortable and convenient care.

 Yes.
 Please download the patient information forms here, print them out, and bring them with you for your appointment.

-We have several convenient locations across Southern California – and we’re growing to meet the needs of our communities.
+We have several convenient locations across the country – and we’re growing to meet the needs of our communities.
 All of our infusion centers are located in centrally located centers and offer convenient parking.
 Please visit our Locations page to find the Infusion for Health center that’s best for you.

 We’re open Monday through Friday, 8:00am to 5:00pm at all of our locations.
 We can accommodate patients that need additional flexibility.